ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/GoodPractices.md

  ## If you are creating a Roslyn Source Code Generator project

+### It is a nuget package

+Follow best practices for NuGet packages.
+See https://learn.microsoft.com/en-us/nuget/create-packages/package-authoring-best-practices

 ### Read the documentation

 The documentation is at https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.cookbook.md